-Since the draft NSF was published for consultation the government published a proposed standard approach to assessing local housing need.
-Overall this proposed methodology suggested that the annual housing need of Norfolk was similar to the needs that had been identified by the local authorities through the production of the Strategic Housing Market Assessments.
-The draft NSF had identified annual housing need as 3,966 homes whereas the standard methodology suggested a figure of 4,106 (3.5%) higher.
-Additionally the local authorities had, previously in draft agreement 16, suggested that they would agree to "The quantity of homes planned will be increased by a buffer equal to not less than 10% of their OAN requirement, such buffers to be treated as additional supply rather than as part of their housing target" and in agreement 13 the authorities producing the Greater Norwich Local Plan had suggested they would accommodate a further uplift from the City Deal.
+Central Norfolk, King's Lynn and Great Yarmouth Strategic Housing Market Assessments to "The quantity of homes planned will be increased by a buffer equal to not less than 10% of their OAN requirement, such buffers to be treated as additional supply rather than as part of their housing target" and in agreement 13 the authorities producing the Greater Norwich Local Plan had suggested they would accommodate a further uplift from the City Deal.
 It is as yet unclear as to whether either uplift would be considered necessary on top of the need calculated by its proposed standard methodology.